• Skip to primary navigation

 • 2 tablespoons Worcestershire sauce

-• 1 tablespoon cider or red wine vinegar more to taste
+• 1 tablespoons cider or red wine vinegar, more to taste

-• fine sea salt and black pepper Note 4
+• fine sea salt and ground black pepper Note 4

 Instructions

-• Chop onions and garlic and set them aside separately from the meat.
+• Preparations: Cut the meat into large cubes, about 1.5 inches/ 3-4 cm.
+Pat dry thoroughly with paper towels and set aside.
+Chop the onions and garlic and set them aside separately from the meat.
 Chop the bacon.

-• Place one batch of the meat cubes in a bowl, add a little of the flour, and toss well.
+• Flour lamb: Place a batch of meat cubes in a bowl and coat with a little flour, tossing to coat evenly.

-• Heat 1 tablespoon oil in the Dutch oven.
-Fry the meat pieces in 2 or 3 batches until golden, about 3-4 minutes per batch, turning the meat a few times in between.
-Only flour the next batch of meat just before it goes to the pan and add a little more of the oil between the batches.
-Don’t overcrowd the pan or the meat will stew instead of searing.
-Transfer all the meat to the slow cooker.
+• Sear lamb: Heat 1 tablespoon of oil in the clean Dutch oven or pan.
+Sear the floured meat cubes in 2 or 3 batches until golden brown, about 3–4 minutes per batch, turning the meat occasionally.
+Only flour each batch just before frying, and add a little more oil between batches if needed.
+Avoid overcrowding the pan to prevent the meat from stewing.
+Transfer all the seared meat to the slow cooker.

-• Add thyme, rosemary, 2-3 bay leaves, salt, pepper, and stock.
-The amount of salt you need depends on the stock (Note 4).
+• Fill the slow cooker: Add thyme, rosemary, 2–3 bay leaves, salt, pepper, and the stock.
+Adjust the salt depending on how salty the stock is.

-• Turn on the slow cooker and cook for about 6 hours on high and about 8 hours on low.
+• Slow cook: Turn on the slow cooker and cook for about 6 hours on high or 8 hours on low, until the meat and vegetables are tender.

-• Once the meat and the potatoes are as tender as you want them to be, mix the corn starch and the water to obtain a thick paste.
+• Thicken the sauce: Once everything is tender, mix the cornstarch with cold water to form a slurry.
 Whisk the slurry into the gravy.
-If the slow cooker is on high, the sauce will thicken almost instantly.
-If not, cover the pot again and simmer for about 5-10 minutes more until the sauce thickens.
+If the slow cooker is on high, the sauce will thicken almost immediately.
+If it’s on low, cover and cook for another 5–10 minutes until thickened.

-• Adjust the taste with salt, pepper, Worcestershire sauce, and vinegar.
+• Adjust the taste with more salt, pepper, Worcestershire sauce, and a splash of vinegar, if desired.

 Notes

-1. If the meat still has the bone in, look for a piece weighing about 1.3-1.4 kg/ 3 lbs, a little more or less is ok.
+1. Lamb: If the meat still has the bone in, look for a piece weighing about 1.3–1.4 kg (around 3 lbs); a little more or less is fine.
 Cut the meat off the bone and use the bone to make stock.

-2. It is preferable to use bacon cubes and not rashers.
-You can also buy a piece of bacon and chop it yourself.
+2. Bacon: It’s preferable to use bacon cubes or pancetta rather than rashers.
+Alternatively, you can buy a piece of bacon and chop it yourself.

-4. The amount of salt you need depends very much on the stock you are using.
-It is preferable to use low-sodium or unsalted stock, just to be sure that the gravy is not overly salted.
-My homemade stock is not overly salted, so I take about 1 teaspoon fine sea salt in the beginning and adjust the taste at the end.
-Bought stock is usually much saltier, so you will have to be careful there, add less at the beginning.
-Taste the sauce during the last hour of the cooking time and decide then if the gravy needs more salt.
+4. Salt: The amount of salt needed depends greatly on the stock you are using.
+It’s best to use low-sodium or unsalted stock to avoid an overly salty gravy.
+My homemade stock isn’t very salty, so I usually start with about 1 teaspoon of fine sea salt and adjust the seasoning at the end.
+Store-bought stock is often much saltier, so be cautious—add less salt at first.
+Taste the sauce during the last hour of cooking and decide then if it needs more salt.

 Nutrition